prorev/prorev.github.io/_posts/2020-04-01-python_scikit-learn.md

 Once we have the **prediction model** we need to evaluate model precision on unseen data.
 While training, we don't have unseen data in advance and is a common practice to hold out part of the available data known as a _test set_.

-This can be done true the technique of Cross Validation that is applied together with the prediction model.
+This can be done true the technique of cross validation that is applied together with the prediction model.

-Here are some common imports for Cross validation:
+Here are some common imports for cross validation:

 ```python
 from sklearn.model_selection import cross_val_score